-'איש יהודי' (אסתר ב, ה) – מאי יהודי, שייחד שמו של הקדוש ברוך הוא לכל באי עולם, אימתי בזמן שלא כרע להמן, וכי מרדכי עובר על גזירת המלך, אלא כשצוה אחשורוש להשתחוות להמן, הלך אותו רשע וחקק ע"ז על לבו, אמר כדי שישתחוו ישראל לע"ז, וכדי שיתחייבו כלייה, וכשהיה עובר לפני מרדכי היה מתגאה על סוסו, והיה מרדכי מגביה ידו כלפי מעלה, אמר לו יש לנו אדון שמתגאה על גאים, היאך נעזוב אדון שהוא חי וקיים לעולם ולעולמי עולמים, ונשתחווה לע"ז שעל לבך, שאין בו ממש, בשר ודם היום אתה כאן ומחר בקבר, מיד כעס המן כעס גדול. (מדרש פנים אחרים נו"ב, ו, עמ' 82)
+“A Jewish man” (Esther 2:5) – What makes a man Jewish?
+That he sanctifies the name of the Almighty to all the world’s inhabitants.
+When?
+When he did not bow to Haman.
+Did Mordechai ignore the King’s order?
+No, because when King Achashverosh (=Xerxes) ordained that all must bow to Haman the wicked Haman inscribed on his chest “we worship idols” saying let the Jews bow to idol worship and they will be annihilated by their own God; when he rode past Mordechai, Haman was boasting about his horse, so Mordechai lifted his hand to heaven and told Haman, “We have a master who prides himself above all the proud in the world, so how can we discard a master that lives and exists forever and forever, and why will we bow to an idol worshipper (as is inscribed on your heart) to flesh and blood that is here today and gone tomorrow to his grave.”
+Haman immediately became furious (Midrash Panim Acherim, 82).

 Many motifs in this midrash are similar to those in the Huqoq mosaic.
-First, there is a religious conflict similar to that which appears in the “horn of an ox” exegesis.
+First, there is a religious conflict similar to that which appears in the “horn of a a bull” exegesis.
 Haman wants the Jews to bow before idols and presents a tangible object, a medallion engraved with the picture of an idol.
 Like the Jewish leader in the mosaic, Mordechai raises his hand upward to signal his denial and refusal to obey Haman.
-Although the midrash does not relate the rest of the story, it is well-known that later in the megillah, the religious conflict eventually ends in a military victory over the haters of the Jews.
-God’s place in heaven, above human beings, is clearly represented in another version of the ox horn decree.
-As mentioned, in the version of this decree in the scholion of fasting, it is written “And writing on ox horns and foreheads’ asses that their masters had no portion in the Supreme.”
-Descriptions of God in the Greek decrees in general, and in the ox horn decree, in particular, refer to him as being upward, in the heavens, and therefore, the pointing of the finger upward is an expression of denial and objection to the Greek decrees.
+Although the midrash does not relate the rest of the story, it is well-known that later in Esther scroll, the religious conflict eventually ends in a military victory over the haters of the Jews.
+God’s place in heaven, above human beings, is clearly represented in another version of the bull horn decree.
+As mentioned, in the version of this decree in the scholion, it is written “And writing on bulls’ horns and asses’ foreheads that their masters had no portion in the Supreme.”
+Descriptions of God, called here ‘Supreme’ in the Greek decrees in general, and in the bull horn decree, in particular, refer to him as being upward, in the heavens, and therefore, the pointing of the finger upward is an expression of denial and objection to the Greek decrees.